Angie’s Philosophy

 Her Story

-I bring a sense of humor and lightheartedness to my work.
-I am convinced that the way in which we think about death is outdated and negative and provides very little in the way of comfort, healing, and peace.
+Convinced that the way in which we navigate through the death experience is outdated and negative and provides very little in the way of comfort, healing, and peace, I bring a sense of humor and lightheartedness to my work planting seeds of hope along the way.

 I am asking my followers to move from acceptance of their loved one’s death with a willingness to keep an open heart and mind.
 It is here where miracles occur and you will be assured your loved one has never left and is still right here.